-Providers do not need to contact the Department if a subpoena or notice to produce relates to litigation which is unrelated to employment services and the Participant has consented to the release of the particular information.
-For example, if a Participant is in an unrelated motor vehicle crash they might claim compensation and the relevant insurer might want access to Protected Information about a Participant held by the Provider to help assess the Participant's claim.
+Providers do not need to contact the Department if the Participant has consented to the release of the information to a nominated recipient for a specified purpose as requested under a subpoena or notice to produce, irrespective of whether it is related to employment services.
+For example, if a Participant is in an unrelated motor vehicle incident, they might claim compensation and the relevant insurer might want access to Protected Information about a Participant held by the Provider to help assess the Participant's claim.
 The Department takes the position that the Protected Information could be disclosed to the court if the Participant consents and that it would be acceptable for the Provider to seek the Participant's consent if the insurer has not already supplied the Provider with evidence of their consent.

-3.10.
-Privacy Incidents and the Notifiable Data Breach Scheme
+3.11.
+Privacy Incidents and the Notifiable Data Breaches Scheme